CoenQian/jlog/README.md

 ## Initialization

-It is recommend that initializing JLog's global configuration in your application's `onCreate()` method, then we can use it everywhere.
+It is recommend that initializing jlog's global configuration in your application's `onCreate()` method, then we can use it everywhere.

 ```
 public class RootApp extends Application {